MegaFocusDev/WinZard/README.md

 <h2>Customization</h2>

 <p>
-  WinZard allows you to customize the shortcut key and other settings from the settings interface.
-To open the settings, right-click on the tray icon and select "Settings".
-From there, you can change the shortcut key, toggle the "Run at startup" option, and customize other settings.
+  WinZard allows you to customize the shortcut key by editing the “shortcut_key” variable in the “winzard.py” file.
+Simply open the “winzard.py” file using a code editor, locate the “shortcut_key” variable near the top of the file, and change the value to the desired shortcut key.
 </p>

 <!-- License -->